solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 `Owner` of an account: It is the account owner as specified in the `owner` field in the account structure.
-In the case of an externally owned account (i.e, keypair) owner is a `system program` and in case of a Program derived address owner is usually itself, and the PDA has to call invoke signed to sign in the same program that it is derived from.
+In the case of an externally owned account (i.e, keypair) owner is a `system program` and in case of a Program derived address owner is usually the program.

 Account `Authority`: The true authority for the account.
-Let's take an example for a token account.
+Let's take an example of associated token account.
-A token account is a `PDA` belonging to token program, so the actual owner is itself.
-To update the token account, invoke signed has to be called from token program with signer seeds of the PDA.
-But the way token program has implemented the signing is cyclic, i.e if the authority wants to update the token account it owns, then they create a transaction to update the account using a token program instruction, which inturn checks if the authority has signed the transaction.
-If the correct authority has signed the transaction, the token account PDA will call invoke signed to initiate the update.
+A associated token account is a `PDA` derived from associated token program, so the owner is the associated token program.
+But the program internally saves who has the authority over the account.
+To update the account, program must call invoke signed with the signer seeds of the PDA.
+For operations like withdrawing tokens, the authority of the associated token account has to be the signer for the transaction containing transfer instruction.
+To receive tokens from another account, the authority's signature is not required.

 ## Detailed Design